lazbog/habit-tracker-pro/README.md

 # Habit Tracker Pro

 A modern habit tracking application built with Next.js 14, TypeScript, and Tailwind CSS.
-Track your daily habits, monitor your progress, and build better routines.
+Track your daily habits, monitor your progress, and build consistency with an intuitive interface.

 ## Features

-- 📝 Create and manage daily habits
+- 📅 **Calendar View**: Visual calendar showing habit completion history
-- ✅ Mark habits as complete with a single click
+- ✅ **Daily Tracking**: Check off habits as you complete them each day
-- 📊 Visual progress tracking with streaks and completion rates
-- 📈 Statistics dashboard with charts and analytics
+- 📊 **Statistics Dashboard**: Track streaks, completion rates, and weekly averages
-- 🎨 Customizable habit icons and colors
+- 🎨 **Customizable Habits**: Create habits with custom colors, descriptions, and target goals
-- 💾 Local storage for data persistence
-- 📱 Responsive design for all devices
+- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- 💾 **Local Storage**: All data is stored locally in your browser

 ## Getting Started